GSA/fedramp-gov/_posts/2023-06-30-rev-5-additional-documents-released.md

 author: FedRAMP
 layout: blog-page
 ---
 The next wave of updated Rev. 5 documents has been released.
 This is the third wave of documents and templates released by FedRAMP to support the transition and compliance from Rev. 4 to Rev. 5 of the National Institute of Standards and Technology’s Special Publication (SP) 800-53 Rev. 5 Catalog of Security and Privacy Controls for Information Systems and Organizations and SP 800-53B Control Baselines for Information Systems and Organizations.
-For information on the previously-released documents, please see the FedRAMP blog page.
+For information on the previously-released documents, please see the <a href="https://www.fedramp.gov/blog/" target="_blank" rel="noopener noreferrer">FedRAMP blog</a> page.

-The documents and templates released today are outlined below and can be found <a href="https://www.fedramp.gov/rev5-transition/" target="_blank" rel="noopener noreferrer">Rev. 5 Transition</a> page.
+The documents and templates released today are outlined below and can be found on the <a href="https://www.fedramp.gov/rev5-transition/" target="_blank" rel="noopener noreferrer">Rev. 5 Transition</a> page.
 This release includes all artifacts required to plan for and develop a Rev. 5 package for an initial assessment, annual assessment, and readiness assessment.

 - FedRAMP Rev. 4 to Rev. 5 Assessment Controls Selection Template
 - FedRAMP OSCAL Templates, OSCAL Registry, OSCAL Implementation Guides
 - FedRAMP System Security Plan (SSP) Template (“front matter” sections for all baselines)